thekevinscott/UpscalerJS/docs/README.md

 **Features**

+* 📷 Scale images at 2x, 3x, and 4x resolutions.
-* 🚀 Browser Support
+* 🚀 Browser & Node Support
 * 📦 ️Simple modern ES6 interface
 * 🤖 Choose from a variety of pre-trained models, or provide your own
-* 📷 Scale images at 2x, 3x, and 4x resolutions.
 * ⚛️ Integration with React
 * 🛡️ Rigorously tested with close to 100% code coverage